 |Amed||Room with Oceanview||1||$19.69|

 Save money by booking accommodation in advance, as Bali hotels and guesthouses do tend to fill up during the high season.
 If you are a couple planning on traveling Bali we highly recommend using Booking.com or Airbnb to find the best accommodation for you.
-And to make you Bali stay even more affordable if you sign up here now for AirBnB you will receive $30 credit to be used on any of your future bookings!
+And to make you Bali stay even more affordable if you sign up here now for AirBnB you will receive $30 credit to be used on a future booking!

 How we could have spent less on accommodation in Bali: Now, while we averaged roughly $17 a night for the both of us, we could always spent less.
 We could have opted for more budget accommodation in Ubud, Canggu and Amed, but the reality is, we were happy with spending the amount of money did for the amount of amenities we got in return for it.
 Like mentioned above, two of these rooms came with a pool on the premises, one even with a gym, and the other two were a stone throw away from the ocean.
 All our rooms had AC, and perhaps one of the most important factors in the work that we do, we had a solid internet connection that allowed us to write these blogposts for you.